 In fact, once we get rid of the problem of having a wrong assignment hanging around, we also want bash to tell us if we try to use a variable which hasn’t been assigned at all.
 A non-existent variable is as bad as a wrong value.

 Unset, Match, Game

-The first thing to do in our test script is to cause unset values to cause bash to exit with an error message:
+The first thing to do in our test script is to cause unset variables to cause bash to exit with an error message:

-The smart choice is to make sure the code under test also doesn’t try to use unset variables if possible.
+The solution is to either make sure the code under test also uses nounset, or to toggle nounset off before calling it.

 She Sells Subshells by the Seashore